mksingla/mksingla.github.io/_posts/2025-11-27-SQL-Notebooks-in-Oracle-SQL-Developer-for-VS-code.md

 Right click on your connection and click **Open SQL Notebook**

-It will open SQL Notebook into a new editor with unsaved **.sqlnb file**
+It will open SQL Notebook into a new editor with unsaved **.sqlnb file**.
+Looks similar to Jupyter notebook.

+SQL notebook features:
+1. Code completion:

+2. We can generate query using "Generate" feature in SQL notebook by using natural language.

+    Click on Generate and ask any question relted to DB (If you see, it is using GPT-5 mini) model.

+    Once we get the rsponse , Click Accept

+    Now run the query

+3. Another feature in Markdown
+   Click on Markdown and a markdown cell will create

+   Now write comment or description and click on the rigth symbol

+4. Also, we can run any select statement and the output in grid form, which is easy to read.